mucel29/pa-checker/README.md

 ### Configuration

-Inside `config.json` or the `Options` tab you can modify the following options:
+Inside `config.json` or the `Options` tab you can modify the following:

 * `Executable Path` - the executable that will be used to run the tests
 * `Source Path` - the project root directory